Generic name: hydrocortisone and lidocaine (topical/rectal) (HYE droe KOR ti sone and LYE doe kane TOP ik al)

 a heart rhythm problem.

-Do not use this medication on a child without a doctor's advice.
+Do not use this medicine on a child without a doctor's advice.
 Children are more sensitive to the effects of hydrocortisone and lidocaine.

-Wash your hands before and after applying this medicine, unless you are using hydrocortisone and lidocaine to treat a hand condition.
+Wash your hands before and after applying this medicine, unless you are using it to treat a hand condition.

 Use only a small amount of hydrocortisone and lidocaine topical on the affected area and rub it gently into the skin.

 Do not cover the treated skin area unless your doctor tells you to.
-Covering the skin that is treated with this medicine can increase the amount of the drug your skin absorbs, which may lead to unwanted side effects.
-Follow your doctor's instructions.
+Covering the skin can increase the amount of the drug your skin absorbs, which may lead to unwanted side effects.

-For best results from the rectal medication, use only the applicator provided with the medication.
-Otherwise, follow the directions provided with your medicine.
+For best results from the rectal medication, use only the applicator that comes with the medicine.

-Call your doctor if your symptoms do not improve, if they get worse, or if you develop signs of infection (redness, swelling, oozing) while using hydrocortisone and lidocaine.
-This medicine will not treat a bacterial, fungal, or viral skin infection.
+Call your doctor if your symptoms do not improve, if they get worse, or if you develop signs of infection (redness, swelling, oozing).

 Store at room temperature away from moisture and heat.